HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 Building HandBrake for Mac
 ==========================

-Building HandBrake for Mac requires an Apple computer with a 64-bit Intel processor running OS X 10.14 Mojave or later, and the following dependencies.
+Building HandBrake for Mac requires an Apple computer with a 64-bit Intel processor running OS X 10.13.6 High Sierra or later[^mojave-dark-mode], and the following dependencies.

 - [Xcode](https://developer.apple.com/xcode/) 10 or later
   - free Apple Developer registration required, or install from the Mac App Store